 Freshmen participate in Creative Inquiry, a problem-solving project for Science, Technology, Engineering, and Mathematics (STEM) subjects.

-AP District – Because of the Honors Academy’s success on AP examinations, in addition to Lafayette High School, the Walker County school district was named an AP Honor District in 2010, 2011, 2013, and 2014.
+AP District – Because of the Honors Academy’s success on AP examinations, in addition to Lafayette High School, the Walker County school district has been named an AP Honor District multiple times since the Honors Academy was founded.

-GADOE Recognition – Because of the Honors Academy’s success on AP examinations, Ridgeland High School was named an AP Humanities School, AP STEM School, and an AP STEM Achievement School by the Georgia Department of Education almost every year since the Honors Academy was founded.
+GADOE Recognition – Because of the Honors Academy’s success on AP examinations, Ridgeland High School has been named an AP Humanities School, AP STEM School, and an AP STEM Achievement School by the Georgia Department of Education almost every year since the Honors Academy was founded.